DOCUMENT TSC-2026/B70 · BLOG POST 70 · CONSUMER COMMERCE · REV. 01

 Revisit it monthly.

 Once you have your ceiling, make it operational.
 Put the number where your growth team can see it and make it the line every channel is measured against.
 A channel coming in under the ceiling earns more budget.
 A channel running over it gets fixed or cut.
 The decision stops being a debate and becomes a comparison.
+If your media team thinks in return on ad spend instead of CAC, translate the ceiling for them: my free break-even ROAS calculator converts the same contribution math into the minimum ROAS each channel has to clear.

 Then revisit it on a cadence, monthly is plenty, because the inputs move.
 Contribution margin shifts as COGS, shipping, and returns change.
 LTV moves as retention improves or erodes.
 Your target payback should tighten when cash is scarce and can loosen when it is plentiful.
 The formula does not change, but the number it produces should breathe with the business.
 Recompute it from a current per-order P&L, never a stale one, which is the whole reason contribution margin has to be live, not annual.